BabetteB/BabetteB/README.md

 ## About me 🧭

 - I’m studying to become a system architect; I like to know that there is a sound foundation before developing
-- Right now I mostly build with .NET/C# + Angular; If I get to play around I will quickly start to implement code quality, reproducability and automation mechanisms.
+- Right now I mostly build with .NET/C# + Angular; If I get to play around I will quickly start to implement code quality, reproducibility and automation mechanisms.
-- I risk and security aware and curious -
+- I am risk and security aware and curious
-- Former Teaching Assistant in mobile app dev.
-I care about extensive clear feedback, and that the students learn to argue about that they are doing.
+- Recurring Teaching Assistant in mobile app dev.
+I care about extensive feedback, and that the students learn to argue about what they are doing

 ### What I’m working on 🛠️

-- **ArchLens** — static analysis for multi-level dependency graphs.
+- **ArchLens** — static analysis for multi-level dependency graphs
-  _Focus:_ reliable graph extraction, clean abstractions, and reproducible CLI workflows.

 ### What I love to nerd with 🔍

 - Reproducibility: Dev Containers / Docker Compose, scripts over docs
 - CI/CD & IaC: fast PR pipelines, sane cache keys, infra you can version and review
 - Quality by default: clean code, tests, static analysis
 - Architecture: diagraming, trade-off analysis, arguing patterns

 ### Interests 🧵